The S-U (Satisfactory/Unsatisfactory) option enables a student to take a class to enrich his/her educational experiences without risk to his/her GPA.

 Implications for Academic Honors Recognition and NCAA Core-Curriculum Requirements for Student Athletes

-- Students and parents should be aware that approval of a “Request for Change in Course Evaluation” might have implications for a student’s eligibility for Honor Roll, National Honor Society, Top 3%, and academic letters.
+- Students and parents should be aware that approval of a “Request for Change in Course Evaluation” might have implications for a student’s eligibility for Honor Roll, National Honor Society, Top 3% (Not applicable for class 2021 and beyond), and academic letters.

 - Be sure that you know and understand these implications before submitting your request.